markvanderloo/lumberjack/README.md

 - using **multiple loggers** for each dataset;
 - where loggers are **fully customizable**.

-You can get started by just adding two lines of code to your existing data analysis script.
+You can get started by just adding one line of code to your existing data analysis script.